The number of women we support has been steadily increasing over the past few years. We provide services addressing the specific issues they face.

-This trauma informed work offers services for women both in prison and the community.
-Many of the clients we help are extremely vulnerable and have unaddressed issues around homelessness, mental health, hidden disabilities such as autism, substance misuse, domestic abuse and poverty.
+This work is trauma informed.
+Many of the women are in extremely vulnerable circumstances and have unaddressed issues around homelessness, mental health, hidden disabilities such as autism, substance misuse, domestic abuse and poverty.